 Answer:

 If we use more complex chips, such as flip-flop or MUX to finish this task, we will face a higher risk to meet errors in the whole circuits.
 In real work, we always need to build a large circuit to fulfill the targets.
 In this process, we normally divide the circuit design into several modules, such as control module, running module, test module, etc. That is because if we find errors in output for a large circuit, this fact will be not easy for us to find the sources of bugs.
 However, using modular design, we can test separately for every different module.
 If all of our modules pass our test and give right output, the probability of correct output for the whole circuit after combining will be very high.
+And if the design is a group work, modular design can allow us to divide the whole circult to several part.
+Everyone can hold one part separately.
 To save time and increase the productivity, we usually choose modular design.

-The circuit is shown below:

 Operations of logic processor